ChimeHQ/OAuthenticator/README.md

 let (data, response) = try await authenticator.response(for: myRequest)
 ```

-OAuthenticator also comes with pre-packaged configuation for GitHub, which makes set up much more straight-forward.
+OAuthenticator also comes with pre-packaged configuration for GitHub, which makes set up much more straight-forward.

 ```swift
 // pre-configured for GitHub